iamzhaozhong/coltool/README.md

-## Project ONE - The COLtool
+## Project ONE - The COL Tool

-Hello and welcome to my project **coltool**.
-The **coltool** is a simple calculation tool to help end-users conceptualize the cost of living between cities around the United States.
+Hello and welcome to my project **COL Tool**.
+The **COL Tool** is a simple calculation tool to help end-users conceptualize the cost of living between cities around the United States.
 I hope this tool can serve as a decisioning helper for those who are moving across different cities, or even just a fun little discovery tool!

 ### Table of Contents